bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Launching Instances
 ~~~~~~~~~~~~~~~~~~~~~~

-Now you can launch every instance.
+Now you can launch each instance.

 To launch the input module instance::